BLUEAMETHYST-Studios/Winfo/README.md

 print("I'm logged in as " + Winfo.software.username())
 ```
 ## Questions you might have:
-- Q: Is this on PyPi?, A: Current not but soon
+- Q: Is this on PyPi?, A: Currently not, but soon
 - Q: How can I install this then?, A: By cloning the repo in to this directory "C:\Users\USERNAME\AppData\Local\Programs\Python\Python311\Lib"
 - Q: MacOS/Linux/BSD Support?
 A: Windows-only.
 - Q: What can I do with the code?
 A: Read the license (CC BY-SA 4.0)